grafana/grafana/docs/sources/panels/queries.md

   * You cannot change an existing query to use the Mixed Data Source.
 * **Dashboard -** Select this to use a result set from another panel in the same dashboard.

-### Panel-level data source options
+### Data source query options

 Click **Options** next to the data source selector to see settings for your selected data source.
-Changes you make here affect only this panel.
+Changes you make here affect only queries made on this panel.

 {{< docs-imagebox img="/img/docs/queries/data-source-options-7-0.png" class="docs-image--no-shadow" max-width="400px" >}}

 Grafana sets defaults that are shown in dark gray text.
 Changes are displayed in white text.
 To return a field to the default setting, delete the white text from the field.

-Panel data source options:
+Panel data source query options:

 * **Max data points -**
 * **Min interval -**